Homemade Buckeye Recipe

 Dipping Buckeye Balls in Chocolate

-The next step in making peanut butter buckeyes is to dip them in chocolate.
-The dipping process can be messy, but we’ll share trips to ensure success.
+The next step in making this peanut butter buckeye recipe is to dip them in chocolate.
+The dipping process can be messy, but we’ll share tips to ensure success.ย

 dipping a buckeye in chocolate